In this blog, I share the best winter skin and paw care your dog desperately needs in these colder, harsher weather.

 If you have beef bones or a chicken carcass on hand, simply boil them in a pot of water.
 Then, strain the broth to ensure you’ve gotten rid of dangerous objects like bones or cartilage in the broth before serving it to your pup.

 A second option would be to use chicken-or beef-flavored bouillon cubes.
-You can find these at the grocery store and, they are very inexpensive.
+You can find these at the grocery store, and they are very inexpensive.

 All you do is drop the flavor cube into a pot of water and boil it until the cube is dissolved.